George du Maurier: Cartoonist

 While producing black-and-white drawings for Punch, du Maurier created illustrations for several other popular periodicals: Harper's, The Graphic, The Illustrated Times, The Cornhill Magazine, and the religious periodical Good Words.
-Furthermore, he did illustrations for the serialisation of Charles Warren Adams's The Notting Hill Mystery, which is often seen as the first detective story of novel length to have appeared in English.
+Furthermore, he did illustrations for the 1862-63 serialisation of Charles Warren Adams's The Notting Hill Mystery, which is often seen as the first detective story of novel length to have appeared in English.
 Among several other novels he illustrated was Misunderstood by Florence Montgomery in 1873.

 Writer

 His deteriorating eyesight caused du Maurier to reduce his involvement with Punch in 1891 and settle in Hampstead, where he wrote three novels.
-His first, Peter Ibbetson (1891), was a modest success at the time and later adapted for stage and screen, most notably in a 1935 film, and as an opera.
+His first, Peter Ibbetson (1891), was a modest success at the time, and later adapted as a 1917 play, a 1931 opera, and a 1935 film.

 His second novel, Trilby, published in 1894, fitted into the gothic horror genre that was undergoing a revival.
 Hugely popular, it tells of a poor artist's model, Trilby O'Ferrall, transformed into a diva under the spell of an evil musical genius, Svengali.
 Soap, songs, dances, toothpaste, and even the city of Trilby, Florida, were named after her, as was the variety of soft felt hat with an indented crown worn in the London stage dramatisation of the novel.
 The plot inspired Gaston Leroux's 1910 novel Phantom of the Opera and innumerable works derived from it.
 Du Maurier eventually came to dislike the persistent attention the novel was given.

 The third novel was a long, largely autobiographical work entitled The Martian, published posthumously in 1898.